MatthewNice/I24_processed_data/Processed_Data_v2/README.md

 Acknowledgements: Gracie Gumm and Michael Roman did a significant part of the driving to record this driving data.

 This is intended as a limited snapshot of driving data to provide insight into traffic patterns on I-24 outside of Nashville.
 It was created in May 2021.
+More data added in June 2021.